dstrick17/DacNet/paper.md

 explored the use of transformer-based models (ViT) for X-ray classification, benchmarking their performance against CNN-based architectures.
-Finally, we developed a Streamlit web app hosted on Hugging Face that takes a chest X-ray input, returns disease predictions using DannyNet, and overlays Grad-CAM heatmaps to visualize model attention.
+Finally, we developed a Streamlit web app hosted on Hugging Face that takes a chest X-ray input, returns disease predictions using DacNet, and overlays Grad-CAM heatmaps to visualize model attention.

 # Methods
 We built on DenseNet-121 but replaced the